Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 He finally spoke, his tone serious, even tinged with concern.

-"And that ring, '701' could just be a coincidental number or represent some special meaning; it doesn't necessarily relate to that Male Corpse."
+"And that ring, '701' could just be a coincidental number or represent some special meaning; it doesn't necessarily relate to that male corpse."

 His words sounded logical, as if he were trying to soothe me and help me analyze the situation.